rust-lang/rust/data.md

 as a different type.

 However, the interaction with Rust's more exotic data layout features must be kept in mind.
-Due to its dual purpose as a "for FFI" and "for layout control", repr(C) can be applied to types that will be nonsensical or problematic if passed through the FFI boundary.
+Due to its dual purpose as "for FFI" and "for layout control", `repr(C)` can be applied to types that will be nonsensical or problematic if passed through the FFI boundary.

 * ZSTs are still zero-sized, even though this is not a standard behaviour in C, and is explicitly contrary to the behaviour of an empty type in C++, which still consumes a byte of space.

-* DSTs are not a concept in C
+* DSTs, tuples, and tagged unions are not a concept in C and as such are never FFI safe.

 * **The drop flag will still be added**

-* This is equivalent to repr(u32) for enums (see below)
+* This is equivalent to `repr(u32)` for enums (see below)

 ## repr(packed)

-`repr(packed)` forces rust to strip any padding it would normally apply.
-This may improve the memory footprint of a type, but will have negative side-effects from "field access is heavily penalized" to "completely breaks everything" based on target platform.
+`repr(packed)` forces rust to strip any padding, and only align the type to a byte.
+This may improve the memory footprint, but will likely have other negative side-effects.

+In particular, most architectures *strongly* prefer values to be aligned.
+This may mean the unaligned loads are penalized (x86), or even fault (ARM).
+In particular, the compiler may have trouble with references to unaligned fields.

+`repr(packed)` is not to be used lightly.
+Unless you have extreme requirements, this should not be used.

+This repr is a modifier on `repr(C)` and `repr(rust)`.

 ## repr(u8), repr(u16), repr(u32), repr(u64)

-These specify the size to make a c-like enum (one which has no values in its variants).
+These specify the size to make a C-like enum.
+If the discriminant overflows the integer it has to fit in, it will be an error.
+You can manually ask Rust to allow this by setting the overflowing element to explicitly be 0.
+However Rust will not allow you to create an enum where two variants.

+These reprs have no affect on struct or non-C-like enum.